dupergg/fortune-teller-project/README.md

 If you are using Visual Studio Code, you will need to change your JavaFX path in the `launch.json` under the `.vscode` folder.

-This is found under "vmaArgs".
+This is found under "vmArgs".

 This is a sample [launch file](https://github.com/openjfx/samples/blob/master/IDE/VSCode/Non-Modular/Java/hellofx/.vscode/launch.json) that was used.

+To have the music work for the project, add "javafx.media" to the vmArgs.

 Under "Referenced Libraries", navigate to where JavaFX was installed and find the "lib" folder.
 Highlight and select all of the `.jar` files.